 You may code an address that will replace the Return E-mail address, in this parameter.
 This is the address that identifies who is sending the e-mail message, and where replies should be sent.
-You may code SAME to indicate that the program should use the Return address from the mailbox that the message is created in.
+You may code \SAME to indicate that the program should use the Return address from the mailbox.